Arvindprksh/arvindprksh.github.io/search.md

 ---
 layout: page
 title: "Search"
-subtitile: Enter the keyword that you search in hyunyoung2
+subtitle: Enter the keyword that you search in hyunyoung2
 css: "/css/search.css"
 ---

-# Search hyunyoung2.github.io
+# Search hyunyoung2.github.io for what you want here

 ### Using the Amazing Google